 And when the high priest in Israel went into the Holy of Holies on that one day, he just brushed the veil aside and went in.
 When Christ died, He didn’t brush the veil aside.
 He split it from top to bottom, and left it wide open.

 An uncrucified Savior is no savior at all.
-If Jesus just came into the world, talked a lot, said what He wanted us to do and left, the way would still be barred.
-Wouldn't it?
+If Jesus just came into the world, talked a lot, said what He wanted us to do and left, the way would still be barred, wouldn’t it?
 He had to die and rise again, so that we could die to sin and live to God.
 So as long as in the flesh He was alive, it was a veil.
-When He died, the veil of His flesh was rent, and the way to God was open.
-And it was symbolized as the veil in the Temple was split, and access to God was provided.
+When He died, the veil of His flesh was rent, and the way to God was opened.
+And it was symbolized as the veil in the temple was split and access to God was provided.

 I’m anchored there by His presence, because I’m inseparably and eternally connected to Him.
 Do you see?
 He that is joined to the Lord is what?
 One spirit.
 And the Lord is in there, in the throne of God, seated at the right hand of God, in His presence.
 And if He’s there, I’m there with Him, because we’re one.

-But, I mean, we live by faith.
-Everybody has a certain commodity.
-If we didn’t have faith, we couldn’t exist in the world.
-I mean, that money you have in your pocket is only faith, because that money’s not worth anything by itself.
+I mean we live by faith.
+Everybody has a certain commodity, if we didn’t have faith, that couldn’t exist in the world.
+I mean that money you have in your pocket is only faith because that money’s not worth anything by itself.
 You’re assuming the government has something behind it.
 Which, on the basis of past performance, may or may not be true.

-And verse 22, "Come with full assurance of faith, having our hearts," and here’s what happens when we come, "our hearts sprinkled from an evil conscience, and our bodies washed with pure water.”
+In verse 22: “Come with full assurance of faith, having our hearts” – and here’s what happens when we come – “our hearts sprinkled from an evil conscience, and our bodies washed with pure water.”
 When you come to God through Jesus Christ, something begins to happen.

 Now, notice the statement “having our hearts sprinkled from an evil conscience.”
 This is a beautiful picture of deliverance.
 The same kind of deliverance in chapter 9, verse 14, where it says, “He purges our conscience.”
 Conscience condemns.
 Conscience brings guilt.
 And the guilt can never be removed until the sin is removed.
 And when Jesus died, His blood removed our sins, and thus our conscience becomes free from guilt.

 Now, that has to do with God’s side.
 You see, when you’re saved, sin is forgiven.
 Sin is forgiven.
 You’re sprinkled, as it were.
-Like on the Passover, the blood was sprinkled.
-The angel of death passed by.
-You’re sprinkled and clean.
+Like on the Passover, the blood was sprinkled and the angel of death passed by.
+You’re sprinkled and cleaned.
 That’s satisfaction toward God, or expiation, if you want a theological word.
 It’s the cleansing that applies toward God.
 In other words, sin is removed.